Junel-Balbin/BC-Code-Quiz/README.md

 ## Usage:
 <img src="./assets/images/marquee.png">

-* Take a moment to read the scrolling "RULE" marquee located in the header.
+* Take a moment to read the scrolling "RULE" marquee located on the header.
 If the scrolling speed is too fast, you have the option to click and pause the marquee allowing you to read its contents fully.

 <img src="./assets/images/cq1.png">